Ridgway RR Museum Logo

 The Replication of Motor No. 1

 This page contains all the original pictures of RGS Motor (Goose) #1 that I have been able to find.
 This was the prototype for the RGS Galloping Geese.
 It was the first and was built in Ridgway in 1931 in a successful effort to keep the US Mail contract and satisfy the Common Carrier Obligation to provide passenger service without having to run expensive steam passenger trains.
-Since I am working toward recreating this Goose, I need all the detail possible.
+Since I was working toward recreating this Goose, I needed all the detail possible.
 Please help me with any photos, drawings, etc. you are aware of.
 Progress photos are at the bottom of this page.
-I will put everything I get on this page appropriately credited.
 For a longer article on the rebuilding of Motor one click here.
+In 2007, John Billings of Ridgway Colorado constructed a new hood for motor #1.

 Karl Schaeffer